nice-digital/global-nav/README.md

 - it didn't have full support for React 16
 - the [browser support](https://preactjs.com/about/browser-support) docs were vague on detail for supporting IE8 and we struggled to get it to work.

-We may consider replacing Nerv with Preact in the future if we drop support for IE8.

 ### CSS Modules

 We use SCSS modules for a few reasons: